werderame/werderame.github.io/portfolio-projects/personal_finances/README.md

 ## **How It Works**

 1. **Data Preparation**
    Transaction data is imported as a CSV file containing a `description` column.
+Please prepare a csv file and update the path in order to load it in your environment.
 2. **Preprocessing**
    Descriptions are cleaned and standardized through regular expressions, removing unnecessary details like long digit strings, excessive punctuation, and common irrelevant terms.
 3. **Categorization**